The Concordat to Support the Career Development of Researchers

 Implementing the Concordat Principles at LJMU – The Concordat Task Group

 In recognising and supporting the above principles a Concordat Task Group (CTG) has been established to oversee and advise on embedding the Concordat within LJMU.
-The CTG is chaired by the University's Director of Research currently includes representation from early career researchers as stakeholders alongside staff from the Research Support Office, Human Resources, the Graduate Development Centre and the Academic Enhancement Unit.
-The CTG reports directly to the University's Research Strategy Committee - the terms of reference and membership of both the CTG and the Research Strategy Committee can be found in the Concordat Implementation Summary and Action Plan below
+The CTG is chaired by the University's Director of Research currently includes representation from early career researchers as stakeholders alongside staff from the Graduate School, Human Resources, the Graduate Development Centre and the Academic Enhancement Unit.
+The CTG reports directly to the University's Research Strategy Committee - the terms of reference and membership of both the CTG and the Research Strategy Committee can be found in the Concordat Implementation Summary and Action Plan below.

 What have we done?